omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 ## The discovery of planet Neptune

-In 1846, Urbain Le Verrier predicted the existence of a new planet, never seen before by astronomers.
-The planet was later named Neptune.
-Verrier guess was based on irregularities in the orbit of planet Uranus.
+In 1846 Urbain Le Verrier predicted the existence of a new planet, never seen before by astronomers.
+He noticed perturbations in the orbit of Uranus not in conformity with Newton's Universal Gravitation formula.

-He noticed perturbations in the orbit when compared to expected Newton's gravity integration calculations.
+The planet was later named *Neptune*.

-Verrier guessed that another large planet should exist next to Uranus to justify the difference between expected and observed positions.
+Verrier guessed that another large planet should exist next to Uranus, to justify the difference between its expected and observed positions.
 Not only that, he estimated the position of the new planet, which was later confirmed by Berlin Observatory and reported to be near Verrier's prediction.